 1. Don’t post and disappear

-The first piece of advice, that virtually anyone who’s had success growing on Instagram will give you, is to be consistent.
+The first piece of advice is to be consistent.
+Virtually anyone who’s had success growing on Instagram will give you this advice.
 Creating quality content is important, sure, but equally important is delivering quality content regularly.

 To ensure you stay on schedule, always have a content calendar ready for the following week or month.
 If you’re ever out of ideas, Predis’ AI-generated Content Calendar will do the job for you!